laxmandudhate/Devops/LINUX COMMANDS CHEAT SHEET.md

 ### uptime (System Uptime)

-**Theory:** Shows how long the system has been running and current load average.
+Shows how long the system has been running and current load average.

 ```bash
 # Display uptime and load average